ibm-cloud-docs/enterprise-account-architecture/bu-account.md

    Placing the catalogs and projects in a centralized account makes it easier to ensure the principle of least privilege is applied.
 Use of projects also ensures that credentials with the capability to manipulate applications and infrastructure are not accessible to users and thus cannot be misused.
 Finally, keeping these related projects in the BU account makes it easy to monitor deployments and ensure that the infrastructure is up to date and compliant.

-- Ensures that development and production are aligned
+- Ensures that development, test, and production are aligned

-   Using a single project across development and production makes it possible to align development and test environments with production environments.
+   Using a single project across nonproduction and production makes it possible to align development and test environments with production environments.
 The single project helps reduce the chance of defects that are related to environmental differences while providing control to the team over testing new deployable architecture versions in different environments.
 It also ensures that the lifecycle of these resources is properly managed across all environments.
 For example, if a project is no longer needed, it is easy to clean up all resources across nonproduction and production environments.

 - Allows all project resources to be tracked for accounting and configuration management